 This blog is designed to give you a broad overview of the SC divorce process by discussing the essential events involving the divorce process step-by-step.
 There are several procedural options and alternatives that are not addressed below because it is simply impossible to outline every scenario involving divorce.

-Steps 1 and 2 In Getting SC Divorce
+Getting SC Divorce: Steps 1 and 2

 The first step is to make the decision to get a divorce.
 Divorce is often a difficult decision, even when there are fault-based grounds present within the marriage.
 South Carolina grounds for divorce.